Links

 In 2004, after a several stints as a co-host, Orlando Torres joined

-Michael met in the early 90’s while Orlando was producing a public
+Orlando and Michael met in the early 90’s while Orlando was producing

-access music video show entitled "Indievision".
-Orlando’s original
+a public access music video show entitled "Indievision".
+Orlando’s

-vision for his program was to spotlight a different band each week
+original vision for his program was to spotlight a different band

-through interviews and complete collections of video work.
-Ride, Sugar,
+each week through interviews and complete collections of video work.

-My Bloody Valentine, Lush, The Verve, James, Frank Black, The Breeders,
+Ride, Sugar, My Bloody Valentine, Lush, The Verve, James, Frank

-The Wedding Present, Luna, and many others all made appearances on
+Black, The Breeders, The Wedding Present, Luna, and many others all

-"Indievision".
-Clearly through the editing, interviewing and filming
+Clearly through the editing, interviewing and filming experiences

-experiences Michael had working on "Indievision", Orlando’s influence
+Michael and Orlando had working on "Indievision"; that show's influence

 slowly made its way into the fabric of Music For Listeners.
 Now with